-This report presents an overview of HPAI disease events (in poultry and non-poultry including wild birds) reported to the OIE's early warning system by its Members, as well as non-Member Countries, during the period 17 April - 7 May, 2020 through the World Animal Health Information System (WAHIS).
+This report presents an overview of HPAI disease events (in poultry and non-poultry including wild birds) reported to the OIE's early warning system (immediate notification and follow-up reports) by its Members, as well as non-Member Countries, during the period 8 May - 28 May, 2020 through the World Animal Health Information System (WAHIS).
 The stable situations reported in the six-monthly reports by two countries, namely Egypt and Indonesia, are not described in this report as this data for the second semester 2019 will be collected throughout the first and second semesters of 2020.